 Similarly, functionality and practicality were two core considerations when creating the DARI bedroom range.
 The first step involved assessing the various functions of the bedroom, particularly in a post-COVID-19 era in which boundaries between work, play and rest have become increasingly blurred.
 The DARI team developed a range of flexible and modifiable storage solutions, alongside other functionalities such as an integrated vanity, a small desk, an entertainment system, and a safe, to complement the varied habits that individuals have.

 “For me, my bedroom is my sanctuary, so I would always choose one that is puristic, natural, light and muted.
-I love Style 1 and Style 4 at DARI, both of which offer a fantastic combination of materials and functions.
-Style 1 is rich, layered and textured with a variety of warm tones, making it very elegant and relaxing to the eye.
-Style 4 is more contemporary and masculine and I like the minimalism and playfulness that the MODE furniture range brings with it,” says Jennifer.
+I love Cashmere and Musk at DARI, both of which offer a fantastic combination of materials and functions.
+Cashmere is rich, layered and textured with a variety of warm tones, making it very elegant and relaxing to the eye.
+Musk is more contemporary and masculine and I like the minimalism and playfulness that the MODE furniture range brings with it,” says Jennifer.

-Finally, the Dari Living collection is based on 2 systems: the ‘Living’ and the ‘Library’ system.
+Finally, the DARI Living collection is based on two systems: the ‘Living’ and the ‘Library’ system.
 The library system is stackable and allows you to create a very personalised design, with three main heights to choose from.
-The first height is perfect for a dining sideboard, the second height is an average height to align with your doors, kitchens and wardrobes, while the third one allows you to maximize your storage space with additional components such as drawers, open box inserts and drop-down doors.
+The first height is perfect for a dining sideboard, the second height is an average height to align with your doors, kitchens and wardrobes, while the third one allows you to maximise your storage space with additional components such as drawers, open box inserts and drop-down doors.
 Therefore, you can use it in many spaces of your home, not just in the Living room.
-You can further personalize your design by adding wall panelling to give a warmer and fuller feeling to the room, or by incorporating floating shelves, hanging units, glass fronts and sliding doors.
+You can further personalise your design by adding wall panelling to give a warmer and fuller feeling to the room, or by incorporating floating shelves, hanging units, glass fronts and sliding doors.